+Large accelerated filer

+Non-accelerated filer

+Smaller reporting company

+Accelerated filer

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

-Large acc elerated filer Accelerated filer Non-acce lerated filer Smaller reporting company Ind icate by check mark w hether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes  No 🗵 As of March 31, 2017, 49 3,931,063 shares of Class A Common Stock, par value \$0.001 per share, were outstanding.
+As of April 2, 2018, 500,574,453 shares of Class A Common Stock, par value \$0.001 per share, were outstanding.

-The aggregate market value of the common equity (based on the closing price of the Class A Common Stock on the New York Stock Exchange) held by non-affiliates of the registrant on June 30, 2016, the last business day of the registrant's most recently completed second fiscal quarter, was approximately \$1.3 billion.
+The aggregate market value of the common equity (based on the closing price of the Class A Common Stock on the New York Stock Exchange) held by non-affiliates of the registrant on June 30, 2017, the last business day of the registrant's most recently completed second fiscal quarter, was approximately \$1.9 billion.
 All executive officers and directors of the registrant have been deemed, solely for the purpose of the foregoing calculation, to be "affiliates" of the registrant.